Milk Lines

 Milk Lines was a Toronto, Ontario band co-led by Emily Bitze and Jeff Clarke.

 Membership and history

 Band members included co-leaders Emily Bitze and Jeff Clarke, who both did guitar and vocals, Kyle Connolly was the instrumentalist and Omri Gondor was the drummer.

-In 2014, Milk Lines performed at the JAMJAM A Music + Art + Food Festival in a Forest.
+In 2014, Milk Lines performed at the music festival JAMJAM A Music + Art + Food Festival in a Forest.

 Critical reception

 Exclaim! compared the band's sound to The Sadies, which they also described as "jangly psych-rock and smoky western".
 BlogTO described the band's sound as psychedelic.